liferay/liferay-frontend-projects/dxp/react_rendering.md

 # React Rendering in DXP

 This article describes DXP infrastructure to render React components from the server side perspective.
-This includes taglibs as well as low level services.
+This includes taglibs as well as low-level services.

 ## React Renderer Service